wangziqi2013/wangziqi2013.github.io/_posts/2020-06-21-skewed-tlb.markdown

 that partition, since the page size of a partition is statically determined by the hash function.
 All ways in all partitions are then probed in parallel, with potentially different indices.
-If a partition indicates a hit (at most one hit is possible, since an address can always only be mapped to at most one size class), the entry is read out, and the size class of the entry is known.
-Offsets bits are then extracted from the requested address using the offset mask of the corresponding size class, and then added onto the page base address before returned to the pipeline.
+If a partition indicates a hit (at most one hit is possible, since an address can always only be mapped to at most one size class), the entry is read out, and the size class of the entry is computed using the second property of the hash function.
+Offsets bits are extracted from the requested address using the offset mask of the corresponding size class, and then added onto the page base address before returned to the pipeline.

+The paper also proposes that the hash function can be implemented by hashing 21 - 23 from the address and the size class to different partitions.
+Each partition can only be assigned excatly one size class for a certain address.
+The actual hardware implementation can use two lookup tables consisting of 32 entries, one for forward mapping, the other for backward mapping.